 Fern pines develop a single upright trunk with a dense canopy that, when properly trimmed, produces a rounded or oval shape.
 When allowed to grow in tree form it will eventually reach a height of up to 60 feet.
 Over time it will spread to a width of 25 to 35 feet, casting dense shade.
 The trunk will grow to a size of 2 feet or more in diameter.
 If kept as a shrub or hedge, the fern pine is usually clipped so it does not exceed a height of 20 feet.
 Young specimens have even been successfully trained as wall espaliers.

-Fern Pine will do well in direct sunlight to light shade.
-Although tolerant of cool temperatures, it is wise to plant in locations that protect it from frost.
-Fern pines will tolerate smog conditions, but do not tolerate aerosol salt, and should not be planted in locations that receive spray or mist from the ocean.
+Fern pines do not tolerate aerosol salt and should not be planted in locations that receive spray or mist from the ocean.

-During the first two years, give 15 to 20 gallons of water per week.
-During the third year, give 15 to 20 gallons of water every other week.
-After that, water based on local environment.
+During the first two years, give a fern pine 15 to 20 gallons of water per week.
+During the third year, give it 15 to 20 gallons of water every other week.
+After that, water based on the local environment.
 Fern pines will tolerate drought conditions, particularly when fully mature, but will do better when given water.

-Young plants should be pruned to maintain a central leader and healthy branch structure.
+Young plants should be pruned to maintain a central leader and a healthy branch structure.
 Once established, pruning is not needed, except to achieve the desired size and shape.
-If espalier growth is desired, pruning to train it into the desired shape should begin when the tree is very young.
+If espalier growth is desired, pruning to train it should begin when the tree is very young.